 Dr Cressida Auckland is our Microbiology Consultant lead supporting the complex microbiological needs associated with CF. As a team we aim to comply with strict laboratory standards and CF trust Standards of Care.
 We hold frequent meetings together to discuss how best to test for and treat CF bugs.
 There is a local research interest into the CF microbiome.

-We have 2 Specialist CF nurses working within the Exeter Paediatric team, Liz Lane and Hannah Pike.
+We have 2 Specialist CF nurses working within the Exeter Paediatric team, Jenny Tollit (Lead Specialist nurse) and Hannah Pike.
+Jenny has recently joined Hannah in the CF nursing team from Great Ormond Street following Liz Lanes departure.

 The CF specialist nursing service provides support to children and families about all aspects of Cystic Fibrosis both in outpatient clinics, in the community and on the ward during any admissions to hospital.